-Finance Forum, Master Classes and Africa in Focus make up the Durban FilmMart programme.
-Delegates of the Durban FilmMart will have full access to the leading experts in the Master Classes who will share their expertise in the areas of finance, marketing, distribution, project packaging, co-production, New Media as well as access to Talent Campus.
-Delegates will also have the opportunity to attend Africa in Focus where a range of seminars and panel discussions featuring local and international filmmakers and industry experts with a special focus of African issues and initiatives will be discussed.
+Delegates of the Durban FilmMart have the opportunity to engage with a range of seminars and panel discussions featuring local and international filmmakers and industry experts with a special focus of African issues and initiatives discussed at the market.
 Delegates seeking co-production partners can interact during several scheduled networking sessions.

 The following components make up the Durban FilmMart programme:

 Every year the DFM selects 20 – 30 official feature length projects in development, both fiction and documentary who are looking for co-producers; project partners and financiers to participate in the finance forum.
 The finance forum consists of public pitching, one on one meetings with decision makers and individual mentorship leading up to the market.

 Decision makers include broadcasters; financiers; potential co-producers and programmers from around the world.

 To find out more about how to submit your project, please visit our project submissions page.